-Snakes are good friends of farmers, forming a key link in the food chain.
-They play an important role in maintaining the balance of the ecosystem and the food web.
-While snakes keep the population of pests, such as rats and insects, under control, they can also fall prey to large birds, mongooses, wild boars, and raccoons.
+Despite the generally aversive nature of humans towards snakes, they are important in maintaining the environment.
+They form a key link in the food chain and they play an important role in maintaining the balance of the ecosystem and the food web.
+Snakes are particularly useful to farmers as they keep the population of pests, such as rats and insects, under control; they can also fall prey to large birds, mongooses, wild boars, and raccoons.
 Thus, they are both predators and prey.

 Snakes are carnivorous reptiles.
 They have supple skin covered in scales, a forked tongue, eyes that never blink or close, and an elongated leg-less body.
 They are vertebrates, meaning they have a backbone, and many species of snakes have skulls with highly mobile jaws and a vestigial pelvic girdle (1).
 Snakes are thought to have evolved during the Jurassic period.